 This germ-killing power also extends to killing the spores that cause mold, according to Allrecipes.
 By following the same process of submerging strawberries in three parts water and one part vinegar, you can suppress the growth of mold for far longer than if you hadn’t rinsed them with the solution.
 But be careful: This trick doesn’t kill any mold that has already grown, so make sure you do it before they start to get fuzzy.
 Worried your berries will taste like vinegar?
 A thorough rinse with plain water afterward will make sure there are no lingering unwanted tastes.
-If it’s pesticides you’re worried about, don’t miss this simple way to get rid of them.
+Here’s what can happen if you don’t wash your produce.

 Lastly, make sure the strawberries are as dry as possible before storing them in the fridge.
 Pat dry with paper towels, or you can even line a salad spinner with paper towels and spin until they’re dry, then pack them away in a clean container lined with extra paper towels to get rid of any residual moisture.
 For larger fruits, you can put the same mixture in a spray bottle to clean them, or check out these other tips to keep fruits and vegetables fresh longer.